JackSzwergold/Writing/memories/Atari 400 Bullshit 3.md

 And then one week my brother showed up at our Brighton Beach home with the magical BASIC cartridge.
 And boy was it an underwhelming experience.

-The packaging had been crushed and was opened sine my brother and his wife wanted to try it out on the loaned Atari 800 they had in their home.
+“Here it is!” he said as he passed it onto me.
+The packaging had been crushed and was opened since my brother and his wife wanted to try it out on the loaned Atari 800 they had in their home.
+So it was less than a part of a gift, and more of an aftermarket addition to the Atari 400 system I had.

 Ben showed me some basic BASIC programming and I learned such thrilling things such as how to do a GOTO loop.
 Ben also showed me some sine/cosine function I barely understood past it drawing a few curvy lines on the screen.